elvis-pan/elvis-pan.github.io/_posts/2020-12-23-introduction.md

 However, in the meantime I need to work hard to build up my knowledge and skills for research.

 Besides school, I enjoy photography, soccer, and electronic musics.
 You can find a collection of my photography works on [my website](https://elvis-pan.github.io/gallery/) or [instagram](https://www.instagram.com/elvispanphoto/).
 I am broadly interested in digital photography, especially landscape photography.
 I believe that photography is the art of light and shadow, and I wish to find the beauty of light with my cameras.

-Some of my favorite musics recently:
+Here's some of my favorite musics recently:
 - Seven Lions - Silent Skies (feat.
 Karra)
 - Matisse & Sadko - Into You (feat.
 Hanne Mj&oslash;en)
 - Ti&euml;sto & Don Diablo - Chemicals (feat.
 Thomas Troelsen)
-- Martin Garrix & Matisse & Sadko - Together
+- Martin Garrix & Matisse & Sadko - Together.